Paul Rosbaud: Spy for Great Britain

 Through his work at Springer Verlag, Rosbaud knew much of the scientific community in Germany, and as a presumed Nazi, he had sources of vital intelligence relating to weaponry.

 In 1935 he began to work for the journal Naturwissenschaften.

 In 1938, he and his Jewish wife Hilde, and their only daughter Angela, went to the UK to avoid Nazi harassment.
 Rosbaud was invited to stay in the UK, but he decided to keep working in Germany to undermine the Nazi regime.
 In addition to his own family, Rosbaud helped a number of other Jewish families flee the Nazis, including that of the well known physicist Lise Meitner.
 He was assisted in his work saving Jews by the fact that he was being run as a British agent by Frank Foley, the MI6 station chief in Berlin.

 Eric Welsh and presumably also Foley were Rosbaud's contacts in SIS/MI6.

 Professor Victor Goldschmidt, the founder of modern geochemistry, was one of Rosbaud's contacts in Oslo.
 Goldschmidt was of Jewish and Bohemian background and in 1942 narrowly escaped deportation to Auschwitz.

-Before the outbreak of war, Rosbaud hurried into print Otto Hahn's work on nuclear fission in the German science journal Naturwissenschaften in January 1939.
+In January 1939, Rosbaud managed to convince Fritz Süffert, editor of the German science journal Naturwissenschaften, to rush into print Otto Hahn's work on nuclear fission.
 Rosbaud realized the vast destructive potential of what Hahn, Strassmann and Meitner had discovered, and he was acutely aware that the fundamental research had been done in Germany.
 He wanted the rest of the world to be aware of the significance of the work at least as soon as the Nazi planners did.
 By rushing Hahn's manuscript into print he was able to alert the physics community worldwide.